-- 1. What are the three action principles of psychological first aid? - 2.
-What are the first thing you should do if you encounter a person in need of PFA? - 3.
-What are some important considerations when practising active listening? - 4.
-What are some common reactions to distress? - 5.
-How do you help a person in distress to calm down?
+- Explain the three action principles of psychological first aid. - What are the first thing to do if you encounter a person in need of PFA? - Name some important considerations when practising active listening. - Mention some common reactions to distress. - How do you help a person in distress to calm down?